MamidalaV/stock-analysis/README.md

     Next i
     ```

-    - Final summary of the analysis for years are below:
+    - Summary of the analysis for years are below:

       ![2017](resources/2017_Summary_Table.png)